 BEFORE ASKING FOR HELP FROM YOUR INSTRUCTOR: Be sure to check your syllabus for the information that you are seeking.
-In the field of Social Work, professionals are often asked to find answers to complex laws, policies, and regulations.
+In the field of Social Work, professionals are often asked to find answers to complex laws, policies, treatment modalities, and regulations.
 Often, we are working in agencies that are fast paced and require us to be on the move.
 This can mean that we are on our own to find the answers that our clients need.
 Your ability to find and interpret those answers on your own is key to your success.
 This course is a great opportunity to hone your skills.
+While I am more than happy to connect and truly enjoy getting to know/help students, know that it is equally important to me that you learn to navigate the unknown independently.

 WHEN REACHING OUT TO YOUR INSTRUCTOR: When reaching out, please allow at least 24-48 business hours for a response.
 If your matter is urgent, feel free to add that to the subject line so that I am aware of this.
-Please know that in order to facilitate self-care in my own life (a key component to longevity in the field of social work and addiction studies), I do not work 7 days a week.
-This means that I rarely respond to emails over the weekend or on holidays.
-When mapping out your semester, be sure to leave yourself plenty of time to ask questions and obtain answers before your assignment is due.
+Please know that one way that I facilitate self-care in my own life (a key component to longevity in the field of social work and addiction studies), I do not work 7 days a week.
+This means that I rarely check/respond to emails over the weekend or on holidays.
+This can be tricky when students wait until the last minute to begin their assignments (which are due on Sunday's).
+When mapping out your semester, be sure to leave yourself plenty of time to ask questions and obtain answers during the workweek, well before your assignment is due.